Azure/azure-api-style-guide/docs/azure-ruleset.md

 ### az-put-path

-The path for a put operation should have a path parameter as the final path segment.
+Put operations are typically issued on a specific resource whose id is the final segment of the path.
-This path parameter is the identifier of the resource to create or update.
+Therefore, it is uncommon for a put operation to be defined on a path that does not have a path parameter as the final path segment.

 ### az-request-body-not-allowed